Transcendants/Challenges/README.md

 # Underground Coders Club - Everyday Coding Challenges for Geeks!
 ## Solve code every day!
 Learn data structures and algorithms andbuild GitHub activity!

+### Fork this repo > Pull the Level 1 challenges > Upload each solved problem in a separate file [.jave, .c, .cpp, .py or .txt]
-### Pull the Level 1 challenges, and upload your progress to your GitHub repo, you will be added to our chat channel!
+### After completing all the level 1 challenges you will be added to our chat channel.

 #### In the chat channel you can
 1. Ask all questions related to the coding problems